Gabon coach has no problem with controversial equaliser

 Different views from Ghana

-Despite the angry reaction from the majority of the Ghana players and technical staff defender Baba Rahman was a little more understanding about the situation.
+Despite the angry reaction from the majority of the Ghana players and technical staff, defender Baba Rahman was a little more understanding about the situation.

-"I don't blame them because it was nearly 90 minutes and on 90 minutes I don't think many teams would play fair play," the Chelsea player on loan at Reading admitted.
+"I don't blame them because it was nearly 90 minutes and on 90 minutes I don't think many teams would play fair play," the Chelsea player, who is currently on loan at Reading, admitted.

-He was less happy about the Gabon players trying to shake their hands at the final whistle.
+He was less happy though about Gabon players trying to shake their hands at the final whistle.

-"At the end some Gabonese players tried to shake hands with our players and if you don't play fair play during the game why do you want to shake my hand after the game?" he asked.
+"At the end, some Gabonese players tried to shake hands with our players and if you don't play fair play during the game, why do you want to shake my hand after the game?" he asked.

-However there was a different reaction from Ghana captain Andre Ayew, who was visibly annoyed when he spoke as the Man of the Match after the game.
+There was a different reaction from Ghana captain Ayew, who was visibly annoyed when he spoke as the Man of the Match after the game.

 "We put it into touch because one of our men was on the floor - the fair play rules in football say that you give us the ball back - it's simple," the former Swansea forward said.

-"Everyone was stood there watching and waiting for them to give the ball back - they didn't give it back they didn't give it back and then goal.

-"It's very petty on their part and I am disappointed in them but it's like that with some teams.

-"We will go until the end we will do our utmost to win the next match against Comoros.
+"We will go until the end.
+We will do our utmost to win the next match against Comoros.
 I hope that we can do enough to get to the next round."

-Ghana go into their final game against Comoros on Tuesday know that a win could be enough to see them progress to the second round, either as runners-up in Group B depending on the result between Morocco and Gabon or as one of the best third-placed teams.
+Ghana go into their final game against Comoros on Tuesday knowing that a win could be enough to see them progress to the second round, either as Group B runners-up (depending on the result between Morocco and Gabon) or as one of the best third-placed teams.